Undergraduate Catalog

 Center for Social Change and Community Involvement

-The Center for Social Change and Community Involvement seeks to prepare Lewis & Clark undergraduate students to engage meaningfully, both locally and globally, in order to bring about active citizenship and social change.
+The Center for Social Change and Community Involvement prepares Lewis & Clark undergraduate students to engage meaningfully in active citizenship to bring about positive social change.

-The center’s goal is to create a variety of immersive learning experiences, foster meaningful relationships with community partners, and promote leadership development opportunities for students.
-Some of our program offerings include volunteering, service-learning, social impact certification, and immersion trips locally and globally.
+The center offers immersive learning experiences, fosters meaningful relationships with community partners, and promotes leadership development opportunities for students.
+Some program offerings include volunteering, service-learning, and local and global immersion trips.

 The Center for Spiritual Life